 Ironically, Strait got his big break in San Marcos, when the band played at Erv Woolsey’s Prairie Rose nightclub in the late ’70s.
 After about a year of running the club, Houston native Woolsey returned to his job at MCA Nashville, where he persuaded the other execs to sign the singer from San Marcos.
-Woolsey eventually quit his label job to manage Strait, who rarely does interviews and could not be reached for this story.
+Woolsey eventually quit his label job to manage Strait, who rarely does interviews.

 Strait’s first single, “Unwound,” reached the top 10 in 1981.
 The first No. 1 hit came the next year with “Fool Hearted Memory.”
 Strait has had at least one No. 1 single a year since.
 In 2006, Strait was inducted into the Country Music Hall of Fame, and he’s the only member still recording No. 1 hits.

 The Ace in the Hole Band rarely plays on Strait’s albums, as his Nashville-based producer Tony Brown prefers to work with session players.
 But live is where the players, whose training ranges from honky-tonk taught to fiddler Gene Elders’ classical background, find room to shine.
 Like Willie Nelson’s Family, formed just a couple of years before the Ace in the Hole Band, there is an almost telepathic connection among the players.